-The demand for electricity in your home is now more complicated.
+The demand for electricity in your home is now more than ever.
 It seems everything depends on electricity and you must have clean electricity for electronic equipment and separate electricity for critical loads.

-If the electronics are continuously exposed to changes in the flow of power caused by larger appliances as they cycle on and off, it wears out the electronics prematurely.
+If electronics are continuously exposed to changes in the flow of power caused by larger appliances as they cycle on and off, it can wear out the electronics prematurely.

 Dedicated circuit is critical for a sump pump

 Now to critical loads.
 If you have critical equipment putting it on dedicated circuit is the smart solution for reliability.
 For example: If you rely on a private water system to supply your home you want the heat cable protecting it from freezing in the winter to be absolutely reliable.
 Don’t plug it into the same circuit that runs the block heater for your truck.
 The breaker will trip and you’ll have two pieces of equipment lying useless.